TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Start-B1DiagnosticTask.md

 ## PARAMETERS

 ### -B1Host
-The name/fqdn of the BloxOneDDI Host to run the task against
+The name/fqdn of the NIOS-X Host to run the task against

 ```yaml
 Type: String